CVCEeu-dh/histograph/README.md

 HG
 ===

 ! __wip__

-HG is the new Histograph, a node-express application.
+HG is the new Histograph, a node-express application aiming at providing digital humanities specialists with an online collaborative environment.
+Connections between people, documents and pictures are stored in a [Neo4j](http://neo4j.com/) graph database.

 ## installation
 Once cloned,